 The Group engaged in the money lending business through Capital Strategic Partners Limited ("Capital Strategic"), an indirect wholly-owned subsidiary of the Company, which holds a money lenders licence under the Money Lenders Ordinance (Chapter 163 of the Laws of Hong Kong) to carry out money lending business in Hong Kong.
-During the year, the interest income and operating profit generated in this segment were HK\$2,354,000 (2016: HK\$93,000) and HK\$57,000 (2016: operating profit of HK\$93,000), respectively.
-During the year, there was only one transaction of loan advanced to a customer, which was disclosed in the announcements issued by the Company on 19 December 2016, 19 June 2017 and 18 December 2017, respectively.
-The loan was still outstanding as at 31 December 2017 with an outstanding loan principal of HK\$16,275,000.
-The increase in interest income was solely due to the extension of the loan period regarding the above-mentioned loan advanced to a customer and the decrease in operating profit in this segment for the year ended 31 December 2017 was mainly resulted from the allocation of centralised administrative expenses amounting to HK\$1,119,000 (2016: nil).
+During the year, the interest income and operating profit generated in this segment were HK\$20,423,000 (2017: HK\$2,354,000) and HK\$15,115,000 (2017: operating profit of HK\$57,000), respectively.

+As at 31 December 2018, there were three transactions of loan advanced to customers.
+The loans were still outstanding as at 31 December 2018 with an aggregate outstanding loan principal of HK\$131,265,000.
+The increase in interest income as well as increase in operating profit in this segment was due to the increase in loan advanced to customers.

-On 24 November 2017, Capital Strategic entered into a loan agreement with Yuan Heng Gas Holdings Limited ("Yuan Heng"), a company incorporated in Bermuda with limited liability, the shares of which are listed on the Main Board of the Stock Exchange (stock code: 332).
-Pursuant to the loan agreement, Capital Strategic agreed to grant to Yuan Heng a loan of HK\$180,000,000 for a term of 6 months from the date of the drawdown, which could be further extended for another 6 months with written consent of Capital Strategic (or any other date as may be agreed by Capital Strategic and Yuan Heng in writing).
+On 24 November 2017, Capital Strategic entered into a loan agreement with Yuan Heng Gas Holdings Limited ("Yuan Heng"), a company incorporated in Bermuda with limited liability, the shares of which are listed on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") (stock code: 332).
+Pursuant to the loan agreement, Capital Strategic agreed to grant to Yuan Heng a loan of HK\$180,000,000 ("Original Facility") for a term of 6 months from the date of the drawdown, which was 25 January 2018, and could be further extended for another 6 months with written consent of Capital Strategic (or any other date as may be agreed by Capital Strategic and Yuan Heng in writing).
 The loan is secured by the charge over the entire issued share capital of an indirect wholly-owned subsidiary of Yuan Heng and the floating charge over all or any part of the property and/or assets of an indirect wholly-owned subsidiary of Yuan Heng in favour of Capital Strategic.
-Further details of the transaction is also set out in the Company's announcements dated 24 November 2017 and 25 January 2018 and circular dated 22 December 2017, respectively.
-The transaction was subsequently completed on 25 January 2018 and no interest income was recognised for the year ended 31 December 2017.
+Yuan Heng had repaid HK\$100,000,000 of the Original Facility to Capital Strategic by 6 August 2018.